Southampton-RSG-Training/industry-skills-agile-training/episodes/12-software-development-landscape.md

 -   Responding to change over following a plan

 The Agile Manifesto was inspired by the desire for a more rapid and lightweight approach to software development, as an alternative to the more heavyweight processes such as Waterfall and V-Model.
-It drew on ideas from existing lightweight software development methods such as rapid application development, the (rational) unified process aka RUP, dynamic systems development method, scrum, extreme programming and feature driven development.
+It drew on ideas from existing lightweight software development methods such as rapid application development, the rational unified process aka RUP, dynamic systems development method, scrum, extreme programming and feature driven development.
 Although these methods were developed in the 1990s, before the Agile Manifesto, they are now all referred to under the umbrella term 'Agile' and, with the exception of Scrum, these methods have now gone out of fashion.

-rapid application development

-rational unified process aka RUP

-dynamic systems development method

-extreme programming

-feature driven development.

-Scaled Agile Framework (SAFE)

-### Agile Software Development vs Project Management

-Agile software development is a methodology and mindset that guides the actual software development process.
-It is concerned with delivering a project i.e. doing the actual software engineering.

-Project management is concerned with all aspects of a project including planning, executing, and closing projects, as well as managing change and risk within a project.
-Project management may contain Agile Software Development but will also cover the wider project aspects including It ensuring that a project meets its goals, timeline, and budget.

-There are lots of project management frameworks.

-To avoid confusion we should distinguish between Agile Software Development and Agile Project Management (AgilePM), which involves the application of Agile principles to managing projects.
-It emphasises transparency, flexibility and meeting customer need, as well as allowing teams to have autonomy, make shared decisions and self-organise.

-Another popular project management framework is PRINCE2 (PRojects IN Controlled Environments), which was developed by the UK government, and outlines seven principles, seven themes and seven processes to guide how a project should be managed.
-It is a more heavyweight project management framework than Agile Project Management and so is often used in sectors where governance and documentation are priorities.
+### Which Model to Choose?

+Any model can be used for any software development project.
+Waterfall and V-Model and more likely to be used when all the requirements are known at the start of the project.
+Iterative methods are particularly suited to prototyping, where quick development and user feedback help shape early versions of a system, and to research software, where evolving requirements and experimental objectives demand adaptability.
+However, iterative approaches can be used on any project including those which are large scale and safety critical.

+It's also worth noting that, to some extent, linear approaches become iterative in reality, as it is nearly always necessary to return to previous stages throughout the software development process.
+For example, knowing 100% of the requirements from the start is nearly always impossible.
+Even if a waterfall approach is applied, changes will most likely be made at each of the stages, requiring revision of an earlier stage.

+In this course, we will focus on Agile, as it is currently a commonly used method for software engineering across sectors, and it suits the project that you'll be working on throughout this course.
+In particular, we will focus on a an Agile framework called 'Scrum'.

 ### Scrum